A pair of coffee shops near the M25. The southbound side has a long exit road which is used to park HGVs.

 One of these two new Happy Eaters was the 50th to open at the time.
 To celebrate this and the investment, Princess Michael of Kent was invited to a promotion event in the restaurant in March 1985.

-In 2007, the northbound restaurantStarbucks store.
+The northbound restaurantStarbucks store.
 The southbound Little Chef received a thorough refurbishment as part of Wonderfully British, where it gained a Good To Go.
-It closed in 2017 and was converted by Euro Garages to a Starbucks.was closed.
-This was later converted into a
+It closed in summer 2017 and was converted by Euro Garages to a Starbucks.was the first to close in 2007, later becoming a

-In the late 1990s, the filling stations were redeveloped by BP.
+The filling stations were redeveloped by BP in the late 1990s.
 The northbound forecourt sales shop is due to be demolished and replaced by a new two-storey sales building with upstairs seating for Wild Bean Café customers.

 |Cobham (M25 east, 5 miles)|